Rated4.8/5 | 1567 reviews

 Choose the England agreement that fits the let

-Start with the route that matches the property and the occupiers now, not the label you may have used years ago.
-England now has separate routes for Standard, Premium, Student, HMO / Shared House, and Lodger agreements.
+Start with the agreement that matches the property and the occupiers now, not the label you may have used years ago.
+England now has separate options for Standard, Premium, Student, HMO / Shared House, and Lodger agreements.